opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 - `_owner`: account owner address

-### Function `setSystemPaused(bool _paused) external`
+### Function `setSystemPartiallyPaused(bool _partiallyPaused) external`

-allows the pauser to toggle the pause variable and pause or unpause the system
+allows the partialPauser to toggle the systemPartiallyPaused variable and partially pause or partially unpause the system

-can only be called by the pauser
+can only be called by the partialPauser

 #### Parameters:

-- `_paused`: new boolean value to set systemPaused to
+- `_partiallyPaused`: new boolean value to set systemPartiallyPaused to

-### Function `setEmergencyShutdown(bool _shutdown) external`
+### Function `setSystemFullyPaused(bool _fullyPaused) external`

-allows the terminator to toggle the emergency shutdown variable and put the system in an emergency shutdown state or return to a non-emergency shutdown state
+allows the fullPauser to toggle the systemFullyPaused variable and fully pause or fully unpause the system

-can only be called by the terminator
+can only be called by the fullPauser

 #### Parameters:

-- `_shutdown`: new boolean value to set systemShutdown to
+- `_fullyPaused`: new boolean value to set systemFullyPaused to

-### Function `setTerminator(address _terminator) external`
+### Function `setFullPauser(address _fullPauser) external`

-allows the owner to set the terminator address
+allows the owner to set the fullPauser address

 can only be called by the owner

 #### Parameters:

-- `_terminator`: new terminator address
+- `_fullPauser`: new fullPauser address

-### Function `setPauser(address _pauser) external`
+### Function `setPartialPauser(address _partialPauser) external`

-allows the owner to set the pauser address
+allows the owner to set the partialPauser address

 can only be called by the owner

 #### Parameters:

-- `_pauser`: new pauser address
+- `_partialPauser`: new partialPauser address

 ### Function `setCallRestriction(bool _isRestricted) external`

-allows the owner to toggle the restriction on whitelisted call actions and only allow whitelisted call addresses or allow any arbitrary call addresses
+allows the owner to toggle the restriction on whitelisted call actions and only allow whitelisted

+call addresses or allow any arbitrary call addresses

 can only be called by the owner

 #### Parameters:

-- `_isRestricted`: new call restriction
+- `_isRestricted`: new call restriction state

 ### Function `setOperator(address _operator, bool _isOperator) external`